apmckinlay/natureapp/animals/hoarybat.md

 habitat: [forest]
 visibility: low
 ---
-Hoary Bats have white-tipped brown **fur** on back and tail and yellow fur on head and throat.
+Hoary Bats have long gray and brown fur tipped with white on their back.
+There are small patches of yellow fur around the face and wrists as well as on the shoulders and under the wings.
 They are Canada's largest bat (13-16 in wingspan, 5-6 in long, 1.2 oz) and are widely distributed throughout Canada and the United States.
 They are the only bat found in **Hawaii**.

-Hoary Bats roost in **trees**, often evergreens, coming out at night to hunt flying insects.
-They raise their young in the north in the summer but migrate south for the winter.
-They are solitary creatures.
+Hoary Bats roost in tall **trees**, coming out at night to hunt flying insects.
+Their low-frequency **calls** can travel a long distance.
+This, along with their speed, lends itself to hunting for large moths, beetles, and dragonflies.
+They roost alone except for mothers with their twin pups.
+Hoary Bats are migratory and need to fly fast and high, which puts them at risk of getting hit by wind turbines.

-**Did you know?** The females bear two young in late June.
-The young stay in the tree while their mother goes out hunting for food.
+**Did you know?** Their thick fur probably serves as insulation, while the mottled coloring blends in well with lichen-covered bark on the trees where they roost.

 <!-- generated, do not edit -->
 **See Also:**